-The branches — at Golders Green, Gospel Oak, Hampstead, Kentish Town and Muswell Hill are smaller and looked after by just one person with whom you’ll arrange the funeral, and who will most probably conduct it on the day (unless they are on holiday or off sick) Levertons do everything they can to ensure that one funeral director looks after you all the way from making the arrangement to being there on the day of the funeral — a big, big plus point.
+The branches — at Muswell Hill, Gospel Oak, Hampstead, Golders Green and Kentish Town — are smaller and looked after by just one person with whom you’ll arrange the funeral, and who will most probably conduct it on the day.
+Levertons do everything they can to ensure that one funeral director looks after you all the way from making the arrangement to being there on the day of the funeral — a big, big plus point.

 We spent time talking to people who work here, especially Peter and Tony.
 You’ll probably never meet them, but what they do is incredibly important.
 And don’t they know it.
 Both of them are people of great heart who take their work extremely seriously.
 Standards of care are very high.
 They live round here, and every once in a while someone they know comes in to be looked after.
 Everyone is treated with kindness and respect — everybody is ‘one of us’.
 Peter and Tony are both rounded characters whose strong seriousness is harnessed to an excellent sense of humour.
 They are precisely the sort of people you would want them to be.

 We visited all the branches and met all the managers.
 We liked them all very much and satisfied ourselves that they will give you all the time you need.
 Leverton’s is a good firm to work for, so they attract the best people.